MiyuShiba-Dev/spotfiydownloader/README.md

 You need to export your playlist via https://exportify.net/#playlists where it require you to add csv file as your path and let the magic do work for you

-This to fix the spottydl's playlist code where it has issues with API retrieve.
+This to fix the spottydl's playlist code where it has issues with API retrieving.
 That's why I need do alot of roundabout.

 # Disclaimer